Park Rules and FAQs

 39) Are there any fish in Ayer Lake?

 Yes.
 The desert pupfish and the Gila top minnow live in Ayer Lake.
 They are both endangered fish and are used by Game & Fish to stock other bodies of water where the fish have died off.

 40) What is Picketpost House?
 Is this mansion part of BTA?

 The impressive mansion perched atop the volcanic magma cliffs just east of the Arboretum was the winter home of our founder, Colonel Thompson, back when the Arboretum was created in the 1920s.
 The mansion was sold and remained in private hands for decades, but was re-acquired by Arizona State Parks in 2008.
 Arizona State Parks will cooperatively manage the “castle on the hill,” which may re-open for occasional tours in 2009.

 41) Was there really an elevator from the Picket Post house down to the canyon floor?

-No. Despite an interpretive sign in the wooden shade ramada at the east end of the Arboretum, which erroneously tells visitors there used to be an elevator descending to the canyon floor!
+No. There is an interpretive sign in the wooden shade ramada at the east end of the Arboretum, which erroneously tells visitors there used to be an elevator descending to the canyon floor!
 That’s inaccurate.
-There was, however, an elevator in Boyce Thompson’s “bedroom house” (it burned down in the 1950s) that took him to the roof top where he could view the Arboretum and the rest of his holdings.
+There was, however, an elevator in Boyce Thompson’s “bedroom house” (it burned down in the 1950s) that took him to the rooftop where he could view the Arboretum and the rest of his holdings.